berkcankose/berkcankose.github.io/_pages/about.md

   - /about.html
 ---

 Hello!
-I’m a research assistant and PhD student in the Department of Foreign Language Education at Middle East Technical University (METU), Türkiye.
+I’m a Research Assistant and PhD student in the Department of Foreign Language Education at Middle East Technical University (METU), Türkiye.

 My research focuses on English-medium instruction, corpus-based approaches to language teaching, teacher education, and the integration of technology in ELT.